 Steve Hoffacker Is The OT/PT-Friendly CAPS Instructor

-Steve Hoffacker CAPS has been teaching the Certified Aging In Place Specialist program since 2007 and believes that occupational and physical therapists (OTs and COTAs, PTs and PTAs) are the lynchpin of home modifications associated with the CAPS program and people being able to remain in their chosen home indefinitely.
+Steve Hoffacker CAPS has been teaching the Certified Aging In Place Specialist program since 2007 and believes that occupational and physical therapists (OTs and COTAs, PTs and PTAs) are uniquely positioned to address the gap between a client’s functional abilities and their built residential environment – making them essential to helping individuals remain safe and independent in their chosen homes.long-term.

-He also is an AOTA associate member and an Approved Provider for AOTA continuing education programs.
+As an AOTA associate member and an Approved Provider for AOTA continuing education, Steve brings a therapy-informed lens to CAPS education that aligns with your clinical training and real-world experience.

 Just as there would not be the amount of interest in aging in place if not for the Baby Boomers, there could not be the focus on creating effective assessments and solutions without the OTs or PTs being involved.
 Contractors, designers, architects, building designers, interior designers, kitchen and bath designers, suppliers, assistive technology professionals, consultants, non-profits, and equipment and mobility specialists are all important in creating solutions and implementing them, but as far as understanding the aging process, dealing with it, and relating to the clients we want to serve, OTs and PTs are on the front lines.